Danny Dyer: Personal life

-A lifelong football player and follower, Dyer supports West Ham United FC.
-In December 2007, he became the chairman of Kent League's Greenwich Borough FC, appointed by fellow actor Tamer Hassan, president of the football club.
+A lifelong football fan, Dyer supports West Ham United.
+In December 2007, he became the chairman of Kent League side Greenwich Borough after appointed by club president, fellow actor Tamer Hassan.
 He said, "I just love football and the chance of being involved with a club is like a dream come true."
 The appointment was actually a publicity stunt to raise the profile of the club.

 In 2016, Dyer travelled to Sierra Leone to take part in Sport Relief.
 He said, "I don't know what to expect when I go over there, but I'm hoping that it will make some kind of difference.
 It's an honour to be asked."

 In 2011, Dyer released an autobiography titled Straight Up.
-In 2016, he released another autobiography titled The World According to Danny Dyer: Life Lessons from the East End.
+In 2016, he released a second autobiography titled The World According to Danny Dyer: Life Lessons from the East End.